northk/hid-cta-button/README.md

 Use it by inserting a shortcode into a page or post like this:

-`[hid-cta-button text="Contact Me" url="/contact-me"]`
+`[hid-cta-button text="Contact Me" url="http://www.example.com/contact-me"]`

+Which will give you code like this:

+`<a href='http://www.example.com/contact-me' class='hid-cta-button'>Contact Me</a>`

 The default CSS class applied to the button will be `.hid-cta-button`.
-You can optionally use a different class or classes to apply to the button like this:
+You can optionally use a different class to apply to the button like this:

-`[hid-cta-button text="Contact Me" url="/contact-me" classes="mybutton red large"]`
+`[hid-cta-button text="Contact Me" url="http://www.example.com/contact-me" class="mybutton"]`

-To get you started, here is the CSS I used to style the button.
-This will need to be modified to suit your site, of course!
+To get you started, here is the CSS I used to style buttons on my site.
+The plugin has no css file included, so by default you will get no styling.
+The css for your site will need to be modified to suit your design, of course!

 ```CSS
 a.hid-cta-button {